bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 <div style="height: 50px"></div>

 <sup>*</sup><span class="subtext">A quick measurement indicates that a platform thread initializes with around 64KB memory allocation, virtual thread around 2KB.
-Also, a platform thread reserves ~1024 KB of virtual memory for stack.</span>
+Also, a platform thread reserves ~1024 KB on X86 and ~2048 KB on ARM64 of virtual memory for its stack.</span>